BU-Spark/se-bch-als-msg-banking/README.md

 [Click Here](https://github.com/BU-Spark/se-bch-als-msg-banking/issues) to view the list of bugs and feature suggestions.

-### Next Step - Enhance Audio Processing Features
+### Next Steps

-- Further develop the audio processing features to accommodate for slur and unclear subject voice
-  - Develop additional filters to process voice clips
+- Develop additional audio processing features:
-    - Setup Admins with the ability to edit voice clips
+  - Background noise reduction
-- Synthesize voice clips
+  - Improve clarity of slurred subject voice
+- Other features:
+  - User is able to delete processed files
+  - User input in trimming/splitting process

-### Resources Tried
+### Resources Tried/General Notes
+- Deadspace trimmer/splitter uses VAD which depends on clarity of patient's voice in audio file

-- Attempted to use python's noisereduce library, but the library distorsts the voice in the audio file, which affects the dead space removal functions.
+- Attempted to use python's noisereduce library, but the library distorsts the voice in the audio file, which affects the dead space removal/splitter function.
-- Dolby API imporves audio quality for processing, but requires funding.
+- Dolby API improves audio quality for processing, but requires funding.
 Client deciding whether they would like to use it or not.